mail4hafij/react-yarn-azure-pipeline/README.md

 # react-yarn-azure-pipeline
 This is a simple example of azure devops pipeline (in yml) to deploy a react project in azure App service (Windows machine).
-Let's say we have a react project
+Let's say we have a react project -

-  - maintained with yarn package management
+  - is maintained with yarn package management
   - has .env files in the root (usually .env files are not part of the git repo)